CTVA US Music Variety - Ed Sullivan "Toast Of The Town" (CBS) Season 6 (1953-54)

 --Janis Paige - "Hernando's Hideaway" (from "The Pajama Game")

---Celeste Holmes with Hollywood director Michael Curtiz
+--Celeste Holm with Hollywood director Michael Curtiz

 --Andrea Dancers (formal dancing, with double jointed girl)